EddieKHHo/EddieKHHo.github.io/_posts/2021-05-11-Markdown-Test.md

 ```
 <figure>
  	<img src="/assets/images/05_2021/features.boxplot.png">
-	<figcaption>Box plot for all features.
+	<figcaption>Figure 3.
+Boxplot for all features.
 Gamma and hadronic are in blue and orange, respectively.</figcaption>
 </figure>

 ### Principal components analysis
 For classification problems, I typically perform a PCA to reduce dimensionality and see if the classes can be separated visually.